linuxcaffe/tw-needs-hook/README.md

  -->2  /   Personal safety, security, health, financial   \  (2)
     1 /     Physiological; Air, Water, Food & Shelter      \ (0)
 </pre>
+To limit the filtering to a specified level (for example, for everything up to and including 3)

     task needs 3
 sets the need-hierarchy-level to "3", which is equivalent to 'need <= 3' and applies that to a persistant filter (like context) that will affect all task listings untill it is cleared or changed.
 At this setting, only tasks with need:1 to need:3 will be shown in normal lists.

     task needs auto
 engages an automatically set level based on the lowest (most important) level found.
 This is the real "magic" part, where the task-needs-hierarchy (when fully engaged) self-imposes list filtering, showing the most basic (most important) needs.
-If you have tasks with need:2 (Safety/ Security) then nothing but need:2 tasks will be listed.
+If you have 2 tasks with need:2 (Safety/ Security, like the mockup report above) then nothing but need:2 tasks will be listed.
 Once you complete all of the need:2 level tasks, the next level becomes visible (need:3, Friendship/ Family) and so on.

     task needs 0
 is used to turn off all needs-herarchy filtering, end "Mazlow Mode".